 It isn’t always a favorable option, and even though he defined it as relatively low-risk, it can still test your appetite for risk.
 But if you are ready to execute depending on market conditions and only do so on a portion of your fuel to minimize the risk, it can be a great way to add budgetary stability to your fuel spend.

 4. Beefing Up Your Safety Program

 All fleet managers should have a safety program where they review MVR’s and crashes on a regular basis, according to Gregorowicz.
 If they don’t, they should be implementing one immediately, she added.

 Improving safety at a fleet not only yields a benefit to that fleet’s bottom line, but it also yields benefits for drivers, Gregorowicz explained.

-A crash is accompanied by driver downtime, potential time out of work for injuries, vehicle repairs, and subrogation costs, all factors that hurt the bottom line.
+Apart from endangering the well-being of a driver, a crash is also accompanied by driver downtime, potential time out of work for injuries, vehicle repairs, and subrogation costs, all factors that hurt the bottom line.

 “By reviewing MVR’s on a regularly scheduled basis or on demand you can coach a driver on a potential challenge in real time,” said Gregorowicz.
 “So if a driver gets cited for no seatbelt or running a red light this information would be readily available and a module on this topic could be assigned immediately.”